xiaomeng-ma/Chinese-Character-Naming/README.md

 # Chinese-Character-Naming

 Hi!
 This is the companion repository for: **Xiaomeng Ma** and **Lingyu Gao**.
-Evaluating Transformer Models and Human Behaviors on Chinese Character Naming *TACL*.
+Evaluating Transformer Models and Human Behaviors on Chinese Character Naming.
+To Appear at *TACL*.

 If you have any questions and comments, feel free to reach out to Xiaomeng Ma: xm2158@tc.columbia.edu.

 # Human answers

-The human_answer.csv listed the answers of 55 participants for the 60 characters.
+The [human_answer.csv](https://github.com/xiaomeng-ma/Chinese-Character-Naming/blob/main/human_answer.csv) listed the answers of 55 participants for the 60 characters.

 # Experiment